 Video and photography ground-truthing of the California State Waters has also been completed for California's mainland waters.
-Please check the Progress page for the lastest information, and visit the CSMP Video and Photography Portal (http://dev.axiomalaska.com/maps/search/usgs.html), which hosts 550 Kilometers (km) of trackline video and 87,000 photographs.
+Please check the Progress page for the latest information, and visit the CSMP Video and Photography Portal (http://dev.axiomalaska.com/maps/search/usgs.html), which hosts 550 Kilometers (km) of trackline video and 87,000 photographs.

 Video, photographs, and real-time observations of seafloor geology and biological cover recorded from a towed camera sled help develop and verify derivative products based on the swath bathymetry and backscatter data.

-These data are collected using a camera sled towed about 1 m over the seafloor at speeds around 1 knot.
+These data are collected using a camera sled towed about 1 m over the seafloor at speeds around 1 nm/hour.
 The sled is approximately 1x1x2m in size and houses two digital video cameras, one oblique and one vertical, a 7-megapixel still camera, a high-definition video camera, and paired lasers used for scale.
 Figure 6 shows the deployment of the camera sled while Figure 7 shows its recovery.

-Figure 8 and Figure 9 show examples of sea floor video and photographs collected within California State Waters.
+Figure 8 and Figure 9 show examples of seafloor video and photographs collected within California State Waters.
 Figure 8 is an example of a seafloor video showing boulders and cobbles, and red gorgonia.
 The green lights are the paired lasers used to scale features on the seafloor.
-Figure 9 is an example of a seafloor photograph showing an almost vertical rock face covered with strawberry anenomes.
+Figure 9 is an example of a seafloor photograph showing an almost vertical rock face covered with strawberry anemones.

 The video is fed up to TV monitors on the ship and real-time observations are recorded into a database using programmable key-pads.
-Over 90 possible geological and biological observations can be recorded during any observation period which occur once per minute for a length of 10 seconds.
+Over 90 possible geological and biological observations can be recorded during any observation period, which occur once per minute for a length of 10 seconds.
 Geologic observations include composition (i.e. rock, sand), complexity, and local slope.
 Biological observations include biological complexity, cover, and a variety of invertebrate species, and demersal fish.
 The observations can quickly be added to a GIS and compared with the swath bathymetry and backscatter data.